Scouting in Macclesfield and Congleton

 However, probably our greatest asset is the Barnswood District Campsite set in 63 acres of ancient woodland at Rushton Spencer, north of Leek.
 The site was gifted to the District in 1963 and consists of 18 separate campsites ranging in capacity from 20 campers to over 100.
 There are 3 buildings that are available for hire, all equipped with cooking and sleeping facilities.

-Leading Scouting in the Borough is a District Commissioner who is accountable to the District Scout Council.
-Mike Brown was appointed District Commissioner in 2022.
+Leading Scouting in Macclesfield and Congleton is a District Lead Volunteer who is accountable to the District Board of Trustees and leads the District Core Team.
+Mike Brown was appointed District Lead Volunteer in 2022.

-The District Executive, comprising of elected, nominated and co-opted trustees and whose officers consist of the Chairman, Treasurer and Secretary, manage all the administrative affairs of the District which include finances, insurance and compliance.
-For example, the Appointments Committee, supported by the Appointments Secretary makes sure that we only engage “fit and proper” persons and is responsible for compliance checks, such as making sure that references are followed up and that DBS disclosures are current and up to date.
+The District Board of Trustees, comprising of elected, nominated and co-opted trustees and whose officers consist of the Chairman, Treasurer and Secretary, manage the administrative affairs of the District which include finances, insurance and compliance to Charity Commission rules and guidance.

 In summary, a sizeable team of dedicated volunteers providing professional services to support our Amazing Leaders.